karser/PayumSaferpay/README.md

 $this->gateway->execute($captureRequest);
 ```

-### Recurring payments using aliases
+### Recurring Payments using an alias

-1. Add an alias:
+1. Obtaining the Alias:
 The user will have to enter their card details in an iframe.

 ```php